anmoldotkr/IAC-CFT/ReadME.md

 10. **Outputs**:
     - Provides the DNS name of the Load Balancer, allowing you to access the deployed application via the internet.

----

-This template sets up a highly available, scalable web application infrastructure in AWS, ensuring that traffic is properly routed and balanced between multiple instances.